Anatomy And Physiology 2 Exam 1

 Gas Exchange Diffusion principles, alveolar‑capillary membrane, alveolar oxygen tension (PAO₂).

 Control of Breathing Central chemoreceptors (pH), peripheral chemoreceptors (PaCO₂), respiratory centers in medulla.
-But
+On the flip side,

 Pulmonary Circulation Low‑pressure, high‑resistance system; pulmonary capillary filtration coefficient.